 6. Take lightweight cotton dresses

 I love packing lightweight cotton dresses as they are easy to throw on and they pack down pretty well.
 Try to pick dresses that you can hand launder and dry quickly if you need to do some washing on the road.
+For trips to cooler climates, choose cotton dresses with long sleeves, or plan to wear a sweater or cute jacket over your dress to keep warm.

 7. Keep to two pairs of shoes

 It’s easy to get carried away here, but keeping things comfortable and casual is best.
 Mules and wedge espadrilles are some of my favorites.
 They can easily go from exploring, to work, to evening events (and they look great too).
 Depending on your itinerary you might also want a pair of sneakers.
+Even though flip flops don’t take a lot of space, don’t be tempted to pack multiple pairs.
+They aren’t great for walking around and you don’t want to end up with sore feet or blisters.

 8. Invest in the best quality suitcase you can